 - Electric bill

 - Land-line phone/internet/cable/satellite bill with service address

 - Lease agreement (signed by lessor and lessee)

 - Signed statement by the MS Dept. of Human Services or a certified letter from recognized relief agency (such as the Salvation Army) certifying that the student is receiving services as a homeless Mississippi resident.

 At least two of the above items must be provided to the Admissions and Records Office by the following deadlines to avoid out-of-state fees:

-- The deadline to clarify residency and have your fees removed for full-term courses taken during the fall or spring term is 10 calendar days after final exams end.
+- The deadline to clarify residency and have your out of state fees removed for full-term courses taken during the fall or spring term is 10 calendar days after final exams end.

-- The deadline to clarify residency and have your fees removed for courses taken during the summer term or for short-term courses taken during any semester is 7 calendar days after final exams end.
+- The deadline to clarify residency and have your out of state fees removed for courses taken during the summer term or for short-term courses taken during any semester is 7 calendar days after final exams end.